eclipse-che/che-docs/src/main/_docs/workspace-administration/ws-data-model-workspaces.md

 {
  "servers": {
     "myserver" : {
      "port"       : STRING, // Port description of this server.
 Example: "9090/udp" "protocol"   : STRING, // Protocol for configuring preview url of this server.
-     "properties": {}      // Server properties
+     "properties" : {}      // Server properties
      }
   }
 }